angelusualle/machine-learning/linear-models/README.md

 ## Assumptions:
 The data can truly be modeled this way, this this globally linear relationship, which is not often the case.

+## Additional modifications:
+The data itself can be transformed prior so the a linear model is more applicable, for example dummy encoding categorical values into one hot encoded vectors to represent a constant addition term for a particular distinct value that's learned, or multiplying features to capture interactions or polynomial expansions that multiply features with themselves.